 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

-You will be taught through a combination of formal lectures, seminars, practical exercises and workshops.
+You will be taught through a combination of formal lectures, seminars, practical exercises, workshops and online learning.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.